 4. Dissociation response:

-While not often discussed, dissociation, like the freeze response, is triggered by the reptile brain.
-It comes in forms like daydreaming in real-time, not listening when parents correct you, or “blocking everything out”… Lying down in bed, for example, may trigger “freeze.”
-Another example may be victims who are exposed to assault and slide into an out of body condition.
+Dissociation, like the freeze response, is triggered by the reptile brain.
+It comes in forms like daydreaming in real-time, not listening when parents correct you, or “blocking everything out”.
+Lying down in bed, for example, may trigger “freeze.”
+Victims exposed to assault slide into an out-of-body condition.
 Response trauma can give you a lot of strange nightmares, which fall within this category.
-One last type of response may be “the empty look”, just staring emptily into the air which some trauma victims have.
-To cope with nightmares: https://abundance7.com/how-to-control-your-nightmares/
+Another response is “the empty look”.
+Staring emptily into the air, which some trauma victims have.
+Learn how to cope with nightmares: https://abundance7.com/how-to-control-your-nightmares/

 5. Freeze response: